pce-uw-jscript400/w1-file-system/readme.md

 ### Instructions & Guiding Questions

-- [ ] Begin by renaming `data/pets.sample.json` to `pets.json`
+- [X] Begin by renaming `data/pets.sample.json` to `pets.json`

 * **Question:** In this lesson we will be modifying the contents of the `pets.json` file.
 Why do you think that file appears inside of the `.gitignore` file?

-* **Your Answer:**
+* **Your Answer:** we do not want to upload the data to github. this is  because the data is static and we do not want to control its revisions. this also be because the data is private

 ---

-- [ ] Take a look at the NodeJS documentation for the [fs module](https://nodejs.org/api/fs.html).
+- [X] Take a look at the NodeJS documentation for the [fs module](https://nodejs.org/api/fs.html).
 When looking at documentation like this it can be overwhelming to start but you likely know more than you think.
 Take a moment to find a few concepts you understand.

+* fs.fchown
+* fs.write
+* fs.open

 ---